tchoi8/tchoi8.github.io/_posts/2014-04-15-memory-class-ITP.md

 **Week 1 Memory and storage**

 How is memory shaped by technical reproduction and visual representation?
 Why is archive important and how can it be reanimated?
+This lecture sets ground for 7 weeks of investigation on the nature of memory and computing machine.

-* Sigmund Freud, Notes upon the Mystic Writing Pad, 1925 *
+* Sigmund Freud, Notes upon the Mystic Writing Pad (1925)
 * Jacques Derrida, Archive desire: A Freudian Impression (University of Chicago Press,1998)
 * Jacques Derrida, Freud and the scene of writing, Writing and Difference (Routledge, 2001)
-* Wendy Hui-kyung Chun, Programmed vision: Software and memory (The MIT Press,2011)
-* Susan Buck-Morss, Dreamworld and Catastrophe: The Passing of Mass Utopia in East and West (Cambridge: MIT Press, 2000)
 *  Ursula Marx, Gudrun Schwarz, Michael Schwarz, and Erdmut Wizisla, translated by Esther Leslie, Walter Benjamin's Archive (Verso, 2007)
 *  Walter Benjamin, Illuniations (New york: Schocken books, 1969)
 *  Walter Benjamin, Berlin Childhood around 1900 (Belknap Press, 2006)

 Student output: Read Freud's 'Notes upon the Mystic Writing Pad' as well as Jacques Derrida's response in Archive Fever.
 Write 500 words or longer reflection on the class blog.

-**Week 2 Neural plasticity**
+**Week 2 Plasticity and computability **

-What is the memory mechanisms in neurons?
+What are the various ways of understanding memory in psychological, neurological and artistic approach?
+What is synapse and how does it work?
 What is working memory and why is attention so important?
+What is computability in machine?
+What is the fundamental logic of computation?
+The concept of plasticity and computability will be explored throughout the semester in following lectures and different approaches.

 * Joseph LeDoux, Synaptic self: How are brains become who we are (London: Penguin Books, 2002)
 * Eric R. Kandel, In search of memory (W.W.
 Norton, 2006)
+* Wendy Hui-kyung Chun, Programmed vision: Software and memory (The MIT Press,2011)

 Student output: Students will present their ideas for a system to help them remember an event or specific memory.
 The project may take any form as long as it has an aspect of computation and participation.